tshort/julia/ui/website/jlmd_readme.md

 are also converted to Julia variables.

 Here is an example of a Julia code input section.
-When the page is calculated (hit the `calculate` button), the output of each Julia section will appear below the input.
-Here's some example Markdown:
+When the page is calculated (hitting the `calculate` button or the F9 key), the output of each Julia section will appear below the input.
+Here's some example
+Markdown:

     ## Simple function plotter